Babalon: Office of the Scarlet Woman

 Although Crowley often wrote that Babalon and the Scarlet Woman are one, there are also many instances where the Scarlet Woman is seen more as a representative or physical manifestation of the universal feminine principle.
 In a footnote to Liber Reguli, Crowley mentions that of the "Gods of the Aeon," the Scarlet Woman and the Beast are "the earthly emissaries of those Gods."
 In The Vision and the Voice, he wrote "This is Babalon, the true mistress of The Beast; of Her, all his mistresses on lower planes are but avatars."
 In The Law is for All, he writes:

 Individual scarlet women

 Aleister Crowley believed that many of his lovers and magical companions were playing a cosmic role, even to the point of fulfilling prophecy.
-The following is a list of women that he considered to have been (or might have been) scarlet women (quotes are from The Law is for All):
+The following is a list of women that he considered to have been (or might have been) Scarlet Women (quotations are from The Law is for All):